MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

             - LoanApprovalDemo.cs
             - SecurityTest.cs

+## Exercise scenario

+You're a software developer working for a consulting firm.
+New clients need help refactoring conditional logic to improve code maintainability and readability.

+- E-commerce pricing demo: The first app is an E-commerce Pricing Engine that calculates dynamic pricing based on various business rules.
+Conditionals include membership levels, order values, coupon codes, product categories, and shipping rules.
+- Loan approval demo: The second app is a Loan Approval Workflow that evaluates loan applications based on various factors.
+Conditionals include income, employment status, debt ratios, collateral, and credit history.

+This exercise includes the following tasks:

+Part 1: E-commerce pricing engine

+1. Review the E-commerce pricing engine codebase.
+1. Identify refactoring opportunities in the E-commerce pricing code.
+1. Refactor the E-commerce pricing code with GitHub Copilot.
+1. Test the refactored E-commerce pricing code.

+Part 2: Loan approval workflow

+1. Review the Loan Approval Workflow codebase.
+1. Identify refactoring opportunities in the loan approval code.
-1. Ensure that the two code projects build successfully.
+1. Refactor the loan approval code with GitHub Copilot.

-    For example, in the SOLUTION EXPLORER view, right-click **ECommercePricingEngine**, and then select **Build**.

-    You'll see warnings "Cannot convert null literal to non-nullable reference type." when you build the ECommercePricingEngine project.
-You can ignore these warnings for the purposes of this exercise.
+1. Test the refactored loan approval code.

 ## Part 1: E-commerce pricing engine

-In this section, you examine the E-commerce Pricing Engine sample app and use GitHub Copilot to refactor the conditional logic.
+In this part of the exercise, you examine the E-commerce Pricing Engine sample app and use GitHub Copilot to refactor the conditional logic.

-### Task 1: Review the E-commerce pricing code
+### Review the E-commerce pricing code

-The first step in any refactoring effort is to understand the existing codebase.
-You'll open the E-commerce pricing engine project and use GitHub Copilot to help analyze the complex conditional logic.
+The first step in any refactoring effort is to ensure that you understand the existing codebase.

+In this task, you'll open the E-commerce pricing engine project and use GitHub Copilot to help analyze the complex conditional logic.

 Use the following steps to complete this task:

 1. Ensure that you have the GHCopilotEx7LabApps folder open in Visual Studio Code.

+    Refer to the **Before you start** section if you haven't downloaded the sample code projects.

+1. Verify that the **ECommercePricingEngine** code project builds successfully.

+    For example, in the SOLUTION EXPLORER view, right-click **ECommercePricingEngine**, and then select **Build**.

+    You'll see warnings "Cannot convert null literal to non-nullable reference type." when you build the project, but there shouldn't be any errors.
+You can ignore the warnings for the purposes of this exercise.

 1. Open the GitHub Copilot Chat view.

-    If the Chat view is not already open, you can open it by selecting the **Chat** icon at the top of the Visual Studio Code window, just to the right of the Search textbox.
+    If the Chat view isn't already open, you can open it by selecting the **Chat** icon at the top of the Visual Studio Code window, just to the right of the Search textbox.

 1. In the Chat view, ensure that the chat mode is set to **Ask** and the model is set to **GPT-4.1**.

+    Both settings are available in the bottom-left corner of the Chat view.
 The Ask mode allows you to interact with GitHub Copilot to ask questions and get explanations about the code.
 The GPT-4.1 model, which is included with the GitHub Copilot Free plan, provides advanced capabilities for understanding and generating code.

-    You will be using Agent mode later in this exercise to perform more complex tasks, but for now, Ask mode is sufficient for code analysis and explanations.
+    You'll be using Agent mode later in this exercise to perform more complex tasks, but for now, Ask mode is sufficient for code analysis and explanations.

     > [!NOTE]
-    > The selected model can affect the responses generated by GitHub Copilot.
-After completing the lab exercise using the recommended settings, you may want to repeat the exercise using different models to compare the results.
+    > Some models are better suited for specific tasks than others.
+The model that you select can affect the responses generated by GitHub Copilot.
+After completing the lab exercise using the recommended settings, you may want to repeat the exercise using different models and compare the results.

 1. In Visual Studio Code, open the **ECommercePricingDemo.cs** file.

-    This file contains the complex pricing logic that you'll be refactoring.
-Notice the deeply nested conditional statements in the CalculateFinalPrice method.
+    This file includes the following classes:

+    - User: Represents a customer, with properties for membership level, purchase history, and special statuses (student, employee, corporate, etc.).
+Used to determine eligibility for various discounts and benefits.
+    - Coupon: Represents a discount or shipping coupon, with properties for code, validity, type (percent or shipping), and value.
+Used in pricing calculations to apply additional discounts or free shipping.
+    - Item: Represents a product in an order, with name, category, and price.
+Used to build up orders and calculate subtotals and category-specific discounts.
+    - Order: Represents a customer’s order, containing a list of items, shipping region, coupon, event, payment method, and other order-specific flags.
+Provides methods to calculate subtotals, check for category presence, and determine order characteristics (e.g., high value, mixed categories).
+    - PricingEngine: Contains the main logic for calculating the final price of an order.
+Applies discounts based on user status, order details, coupons, and category-specific rules.
+Handles security checks and ensures discounts and prices stay within safe bounds.
+    - Program: The entry point.
+Creates test users, coupons, and orders, then runs a series of complex pricing scenarios using the above classes.
+Demonstrates how the pricing engine applies its logic in different situations.

+    Each class models a real-world entity or process in an e-commerce pricing system, and they interact in the Program class to simulate and test pricing calculations.
+For example, User, Order, and Coupon instances are passed to PricingEngine.CalculateFinalPrice to compute and display the final price with all applicable discounts.

 1. Locate the **PricingEngine** class, and then select the entire **CalculateFinalPrice** method.